 There’s an interesting concept in psychological coaching called ‘uptime’ and ‘downtime.'
 Uptime is when you’re alert and focused outwardly on people, the environment, sounds, sights & smells.
 Downtime is when your attention goes inwards, to your feelings, emotions, thoughts and inner experience.

 There are many situations where being in uptime is very helpful, for example when you have to go to a meeting and engage with others.
 Or when you’re walking through the park on a misty fall morning, how lovely to be in uptime, to smell the dewy ferns, to feel the ground underfoot?

 On the other hand, when life is demanding and full of responsibilities, many people yearn for some ‘me time’.
-Time to just sit and think and be and feel.
-Downtime is calling.
-Uptime & downtime are helpful concepts and provide a way for us to explore and modulate how we are habitually relating to our experience.
+Time to just sit, think and be.
+When your focus is turned inwards, you're in downtime.